-(Lusardi and Mitchell, 2007, 2009, 2011a,c; Bucher-Koenen and Lusardi, 2011; Van Rooij, Lusardi, and Alessie, 2011b, 2012).
+An increasing number of studies investigate the effect of financial literacy on financial decisionmaking.
+Individuals with low financial knowledge are found to be less likely to plan for retirement, a finding that holds true in the United States, Germany, and the Netherlands (Lusardi and Mitchell, 2007, 2009, 2011a,c; Bucher-Koenen and Lusardi, 2011; Van Rooij, Lusardi, and Alessie, 2011b, 2012).
 These findings also hold true when looking at a sample of older women in the United States (Lusardi and Mitchell, 2008).
-Moreover, individuals with low financial literacy are less likely to invest in risky but potentially high-yielding assets such as stocks or bonds (Van Rooij, Lusardi, and Alessie, 2011a; Yoong, 2011) and are more likely to make financial mistakes such as borrowing at high rates (Lusardi and Tufano, 2009a; Agarwal et al., 2009), making financial losses permanent (Bucher-Koenen and Ziegelmeyer 2013) or failing to minimize fees (Hastings, Mitchell, and Chyn, 2011).
+Moreover, individuals with low financial literacy are less likely to invest in risky but potentially high-yielding assets such as stocks or bonds (Van Rooij, Lusardi, and Alessie, 2011a; Yoong, 2011) and are more likely to make financial mistakes such as borrowing at high interest rates (Lusardi and Tufano, 2015; Agarwal et al., 2009), saving at low interest rates (Deuflhard, Georgarakos, and Inderst, 2015), locking into financial losses (Bucher-Koenen and Ziegelmeyer 2013), or failing to minimize fees (Hastings, Mitchell, and Chyn, 2011).
 Mottola (2013) found that women with low levels of financial literacy were more likely to engage in costly credit card behavior than men.
 Those with more financial knowledge hold much higher levels of wealth (Van Rooij, Lusardi, and Alessie, 2012).
 Thus, if women, on average, have lower levels of financial literacy and do not obtain high-quality financial advice, they may be at risk of failing to plan for retirement and making other financial mistakes.
 Alcon (1999) finds that women perceive their lack of financial knowledge as an obstacle to financial planning.

-The second strand of literature deals with gender and financial well-being.
+The second strand of literature deals with gender and financial well-being, including pensions and financial security over the life-cycle.
 Jefferson (2009) provides a review of the literature on gender and pensions.
-Because in most countries pension benefits are related to contributions made during one's working life, gender gaps in income and labor force participation can translate into lower pension income for women.
-With pension reforms shifting responsibility from state pensions to occupational and private pensions, the link between labor market status and retirement income will become even stronger, potentially widening the gender gap in retirement income.
+In most countries pension benefits are related to contributions made during one's working life.
+As a result, women's lower levels of income and labor force participation can translate into lower pension income.
+With pension reforms shifting responsibility to save from state pensions to occupational and private pensions, the link between labor market status and retirement income will become even stronger, potentially widening the gender gap in retirement income.
 On the other hand, the shift from defined benefit (DB) to defined contribution (DC) pension plans enhances freedom of choice and increases opportunities to manage risk related to human capital and social security wealth (see Baxter, 2002).
 However, this requires women to be aware of the risks associated with the different forms of capital and to efficiently manage those risks.